sommerc/careless/README.md

 4. Select training parameters and execute training code block.

 #### Using the trained network for prediction
-You can predict new images in the IPython notebook directly using the Prediction widgets, or use the Fiji
+You can predict new images in the IPython notebook directly using the prediction widgets, or use the Fiji:

 0. Add (or enable) [CSBDeep](http://sites.imagej.net/CSBDeep/) to your Fiji update sites
 1. Open image you want to predict in Fiji
 2. In Fiji choose `Plugins->CSBDeep->Run your network`
-3. Select network from `<bif_care-out-folder>/models/CH_X_model/TF_SavedModel.zip`
+3. Select network file `<bif_care-out-folder>/models/CH_X_model/TF_SavedModel.zip` of your trained channel.

 #### Vanilla screencast for input selection and training
 ![bif_care User interface](vid/bif_care_demo_01.mp4)